 This article will look at seven ways artificial intelligence can enhance inventory management.

-In a nutshell, inventory management is the process of controlling inventory in a business.
+In short, inventory management is the process of controlling inventory in a business.
 This covers the buying, manufacturing, storing, and consuming of items.
-Inventory management tracks them from the beginning of their journey to your warehouse and beyond.
+Items are tracked from the beginning of their journey to your warehouse and beyond.

 Inventory management software helps regulate this process, allowing you to monitor and track inventory levels, orders, sales, deliveries, and receiving.
 Inventory management tools can also create purchase orders, bills of materials, and other production-related documents.

-Fortunately, several of these tools are available online, and in 2022, they’re often cloud-based and offered by subscription.
-What’s better is that they now come integrated with artificial intelligence.
+Fortunately, several of these tools are available online, and they’re often cloud-based and offered by subscription.
+What’s more, they now come integrated with artificial intelligence.

 The above graph indicates inventory management as one of the top business areas for implementing AI.